(Last updated on: 28/03/2022)

-The tour operator is an integral component of tourism, yet many people are unclear about what a tour operator actually or or what they do.
+The tour operator is an integral component of tourism, yet many people are unclear about what a tour operator actually is or what they do.

 In this article I will explain what a tour operator is and why tour operators are important.
 I will also talk about what the difference between a tour operator and a travel agent is, as well as the different types of tour operators.